IlyaGulya/setup-crowdin-cli/memory-bank/techContext.md

    - Uses environment variables for credentials instead of modifying config files
    - Test failures prevent the release creation
    - Provides early detection of platform-specific issues
+   - **Note that AWT-related commands will throw UnsupportedOperationException as expected**

 ## GraalVM Native Image Optimization